Thomas Zilliacus: Nokia

 In 1980, Zilliacus became Nokia's corporate communications global head.
 In 1986, he moved to Singapore as Nokia's Asia-Pacific regional head and CEO of Nokia SouthEast Asia.
-He was also chairman of Nokia Malaysia Sdn Bhd.During his time in charge of Nokia's Asia-Pacific business, the region grew strongly and became the largest source of revenue for Nokia.
+He was also chairman of Nokia Malaysia Sdn Bhd.

 Mobile FutureWorks

 In 1993, Zilliacus resigned from Nokia and founded the Mobile FutureWorks Group (MFW) investment company.
 Its advisory board included Pekka Tarjanne, former Minister of Communications of Finland and General Secretary of ITU, Sven-Christer Nilsson, former CEO of Ericsson, Jorma Nieminen, former CEO of Nokia Mobile Phones, and Koh Boon Hwee, former chairman of Singapore Telecom.
 He was elected as executive chairman of OpenMobile and co-founded the Mobile Entertainment Forum, a global organisation for companies involved in mobile value-added services.
-Today, Mobile FutureWorks acts as a holding company for several companies in digitial media, payments, social networking, real estate and investments, most of which have been founded by Zilliacus, while the rest being companies Mobile FutureWorks has invested in.
+Today, Mobile FutureWorks acts as a holding company for several companies in digital media, payments, social networking, real estate and investments, most of which have been founded by Zilliacus, while the rest being companies Mobile FutureWorks has invested in.